sgdaw1041/multipurpose/people-income/README.md

 ## Setup
- Setup user, schema with table, and utility function
+ Setup database user, schema with table, and utility function

 1. In a running db (here, a docker container) create user
 ```